 For years, you’ve used strong passwords to protect your data.
 Your IT team even set up policies to prevent the use of weak passwords like “password123”.
-This kept the bad guys out.
+This method of authenticating, or verifying your employees’ identities, kept the bad guys out.

 However, with the evolution of threats, you can’t only rely on usernames and passwords.
 Cyber criminals easily steal passwords.
-Most often, a phishing attack will get users to:
+Most often, a phishing attack will get employees to:

 - Enter their username and password into a fake site.